Angular dependence of resonant inelastic x-ray scattering: a spherical tensor expansion: General case

-In this subsection, the expression of the RIXS cross-section (Eq. \ref{scatcc3}) is transformed using spherical tensors and their coupling properties.
-For a short introduction to spherical tensors and their application to x-ray spectroscopies, the reader is referred to Ref.~$\cite{Brouder}$ for the case of the X-ray absorption cross-section.
-Let us first briefly explain the notation.
-A $\ell^{th}$ rank spherical tensor $T$ is written as $T^{(\ell)}$.
-This must not be confused from $T^{\ell}$ with is the ${\ell}$-th power of $T$.

-Cartesian vectors, such as $\epsilon$, $\bfr$ or $\bfk$ are written in their usual form, i.e., without brackets.
-However one shall keep in mind that Cartesian vectors correspond to first-rank spherical tensors, and as such they shall indifferently be written as $\epsilon^{(1)}$, $\bfr^{(1)}$, $\bfk^{(1)}$.
+The expression of the $F_{I,N,F}$ intensity factor appearing in the Kramers-Heisenberg equation (Equation\eqref{scatcc3}) is transformed using spherical tensors and their coupling properties.
+This transformation is detailed in Appendices~\ref{exp} and \ref{couple}.
+For a short introduction to spherical tensors and their application to x-ray spectroscopies, the reader is referred to Ref.~\cite{Brouder} for the case of the X-ray absorption cross-section.
+First the notation is briefly explained.
+An $\ell$th-rank spherical tensor $T$ is written as $T^{(\ell)}$, not to be mistaken for $T^{\ell}$, the ${\ell}$th power of $T$.
+Cartesian vectors, such as $\epsilon$, $\bfr$ or $\bfk$ are written in their usual form, \textit{i.e.}, without brackets.
+However one should keep in mind that Cartesian vectors correspond to first-rank spherical tensors, and as such they shall also be written as $\epsilon^{(1)}$, $\bfr^{(1)}$, $\bfk^{(1)}$ or $\epsilon^1$, $\bfr^1$, $\bfk^1$.